alexharri/website/posts/clipboard.md

  * A mapping from the data types to clipboard entry names
  * Clipboard entries for each data type

-On macOS, the mapping entry key is `org.w3.web-custom-format.map` and its contents looks like so:
+On macOS, the mapping entry key is `org.w3.web-custom-format.map` and its content looks like so:

 ```json
 {